 Posted 06 March 2012 - 10:59 AM

-The rumor and the story is that ASUS will be manufacturing a Nexus Tablet for Google.
+The rumor comes from Android & Me and the story is that ASUS will be manufacturing a Nexus Tablet for Google.
 That alone is kind of interesting since Samsung has always been Google's go-to manufacturer for Android "reference devices," but what's really interesting to me are the specs.

 Android & Me's sources say it's going to be a Tegra 3 quad-core device with a 7" 1280×800 screen running pure Android 4.
 The price? $199.
 In other words, the same price as the dual-core Kindle Fire or Nook Tablet.